JFinnTeacher/LCCS-Training/01. Python Day 01/Readme.md

-## First day of Python Programming
+# First day of Python Programming

-# Files Generated as part of Python Programming Day 01
+### Files Generated as part of Python Programming Day 01

-Test of the editor
+This is the Main repo of the files created both as part of the days CPD and mo own studies